 28. What is Tagging?

-Tagging is the ability to tag documents that enables user to search document easily with keywords.
-Tags cloud webparts enable users to display tagging keywords.
+Tagging is the ability to tag documents that enables users to search document easily with keywords.
+Tags cloud web parts enable users to display tagging keywords.

 29. What is Recent activity?

 The recent activity is a helpful way to understand what the person has been working on recently.

 A survey is used when a user wants to collect the responses from various people, across the organization about any event, any activity or any other thing.
 It is a list that allows the user to collect the responses in various ways.
 A user can ask the questions and they can answer those questions and the result can be analyzed by taking it to the excel sheet or through graphical summary or by watching all responses at once.

 My Site is the individual mini-sites and acts as a central location to view and manage all of a user’s documents, tasks, etc. My Sites enables users to easily share information about themselves and their work.
 This sharing of information encourages collaboration, builds and promotes information about expertise, and targets relevant content to the people who are interested.